coderefinery/recipe-book-recorded/soups/carrot-soup.md

    - Cool slightly and transfer to a blender.
 Blend until smooth.

 4. **Serve:**
-   - Ladle the soup into bowls and garnish with fresh parsley.
+   - Ladle the soup into bowls.
 Serve with crusty bread on the side for dipping.